 Let the Christmas home tour at night begin.
 Again, we’ll start at the dining room, then move into the entry, the bar, and then into the living room.

 There are lights on the wreaths on the mirror.
 They had not come on yet when I snapped this picture.

 The lighted entry is stunning.
 The board across the staircase is to keep Nola from going up the stairs.

 I do have to say something about the placement of the tree.
 Because of the three windows in the breakfast room, the tree lights are reflected.
 If you stand in the right place, you can see five trees.
 It also looks amazing from the outside.

 Dear Reader, thank you so much for sharing this festive Christmas home tour.
 I love welcoming you to our home.
-Sharing this time with you is so special.
+I hope you enjoyed it and got ideas for your own home.

 Now that you have toured my festive Christmas home, please visit Renae of Peacock Ridge Farm and her Beautiful Blue And White Christmas Stairway Garland.